patrickburke66/DataViz_Final_Project/updates.md

 I began doing more work for the random Kart generator, which will generate combinations to use based of of a user input.
 I have created the tab panel and am now working on creating smaller dfs which adapt to the users input.
 I am deciding the levels I should choose to determine where the level of stats are.
 For example, if the user input wants a kart with good handling, I have to decide where the threshold of "good" handling is.

+## After Class

+Today in class I got a large amount done for the random generator.
+I have figured out how to shrink down my data sets based on the parameters chosen, now I just have to combine them and figure out how to select a random combination from the data sets that I have shrunk down.